frappe/shishuvan/shishuvan/shishuvan/email_alert/admission_begin/admission_begin.md

 Hello,

-You have begun the admission process for Shishuvan Nursery for 2016/17.
+You have begun the application process for Shishuvan Nursery Batch 2017-18.

 The last date for completion 9th November 2016.